 Congressman Brendan F. Boyle was elected to the Pennsylvania state legislature in 2008, becoming the first Democrat to ever represent his legislative district.
 In 2014, Congressman Boyle pulled off an upset win over three better funded rivals to be elected to Congress.
 Now in his third term, Congressman Boyle represents the 2nd congressional district of Pennsylvania which is fully enclosed within the City of Philadelphia.
 He currently serves on the House Ways and Means Committee, and on the Select Revenue Subcommittee, Oversight Subcommittee, and Social Security Subcommittee thereof.
 He also serves on the House Committee on the Budget.
 More detail at Boyle.House.Gov

 Jonathan Balcombe is a biologist with a PhD in ethology, the study of animal behavior.
-His books include Pleasurable Kingdom, Second Nature, The Exultant Ark, and his latest book, What a Fish Knows, which became a New York Times best-seller and has been translated into fourteen languages.
-Formerly Department Chair for Animal Studies with the Humane Society University, and Director of Animal Sentience with The Humane Society Institute for Science and Policy, Jonathan works as an independent author, and performs editing services for aspiring and established authors.
-More information at jonathan-balcombe.com.
+His books include Pleasurable Kingdom, Second Nature, The Exultant Ark, and What a Fish Knows, which became a New York Times best-seller and has been translated into fourteen languages.
+Formerly Department Chair for Animal Studies with the Humane Society University, and Director of Animal Sentience with The Humane Society Institute for Science and Policy, Jonathan works as an independent author and performs editing services for aspiring and established authors.
+His latest book is Super Fly: The Unexpected Lives of the World's Most Successful Insects More information at jonathan-balcombe.com.

-To research books, films and articles, Sy Montgomery has been chased by an angry silverback gorilla in Zaire and bitten by a vampire bat in Costa Rica, worked in a pit crawling with 18,000 snakes in Manitoba and handled a wild tarantula in French Guiana.
-She has been deftly undressed by an orangutan in Borneo, hunted by a tiger in India, and swum with piranhas, electric eels and dolphins in the Amazon.
-She has searched the Altai Mountains of Mongolia’s Gobi for snow leopards, hiked into the trackless cloud forest of Papua New Guinea to radiocollar tree kangaroos, and learned to SCUBA dive in order to commune with octopuses.
-She is the author of 28 books including The Soul of an Octopus.
+To research books, films and articles, Sy Montgomery has been chased by an angry silverback gorilla in Zaire and bitten by a vampire bat in Costa Rica, worked in a pit crawling with 18,000 snakes in Manitoba and handled a wild tarantula in French Guiana and pooped on by a condor.
+She is the author of 30 books including The Soul of an Octopus, Condor Comeback, and The Hummingbirds' Gift.
 More information at symontgomery.com

 Jeffrey Cohan is the Executive Director of JewishVeg, an international organization which encourages and helps Jews to embrace plant-based diets as an expression of the Jewish values of compassion for animals, concern for health, and care for the environment.
 He is also the author of The Beet-Eating Heeb, the leading blog on the theology of veganism.
 Prior to joining JewishVeg, Jeffrey worked in print and broadcast journalism in four states and three Latin American countries.
 He earned his bachelor’s degree in political science from UC Berkeley and his master’s in public management from Carnegie Mellon.